AriFordsham/GHCWiki/richard-and-simon.md

 - #15479: refactoring `tcHsType` (Simon is not 100% convinced)

 - #17291: coercions are not expressions, and coercion variables are not Ids.
+The horrible `eq_sel` and `coercible_sel`.

 # I'm unsure of the status of these things